LacunaSoftware/docs/docs.en-us/articles/pki-sdk/optional-packages/azure-connector/key-vault.md

 var signature = key.GetSignatureCsp(DigestAlgorithm.SHA256).SignHash(toSignHash);
 ```

-However, the easiest way to use the key is by calling the `GetCertificateWithKey()` with the certificate (which may be hardcoded, or stored on your database,
+However, the easiest way to use the key is by calling the `GetCertificateWithKey()` method with the certificate
-or available as a configuration):
+(which may be available as one of your app's configurations, or stored on the database or even hardcoded):

 ```cs
 var certificate = PKCertificate.Decode(/* certificate file path or content */);
 var certWithKey = key.GetCertificateWithKey(certificate);
 ```

-For **ASP.NET Core** applications, instead of asking for an instance of `IAzureCertificateProvider` through dependency injection, ask for
+For **ASP.NET Core** applications, instead of asking for an instance of @Lacuna.Pki.AzureConnector.IAzureCertificateProvider through dependency injection,
-@Lacuna.Pki.AzureConnector.IAzureKeyProvider and call its `GetKeyAsync()` method:
+ask for @Lacuna.Pki.AzureConnector.IAzureKeyProvider and call its `GetKeyAsync()` method:

 ```cs
 using Lacuna.Pki.AzureConnector;